 Only one person should use a feature at a time.
 Wait your turn and call your start.
 Do not jump blindly and use a spotter when necessary.
 LOOK BEFORE YOU LEAP!!
 Always clear the landing area quickly.

-Individual features are closed for a reason.
-Do not enter the Freestyle Terrain or use features when closed.
+Never enter the Freestyle Terrain or use features when closed

 The Smart Style Program

 Make a Plan - Every time you use freestyle terrain, make a plan for each feature you want to use.
 Your speed, approach and take off will directly affect your maneuver and landing.

 Look Before you Leap - Scope around the jumps first, not over them.
 Know landings are clean and clear yourself out of the landing area.